jborichevskiy/up-and-to-the-right/content/posts/patch-notes-ep-0.md

 - I am safe and fortunate enough to be financially stable for the time being.
 I’ve left New York for Sacramento, CA to be closer with family and I’m not sure when I’ll be back.

     - It’s funny how similar my life is right now to my high school days.
-Since I did independent study from tenth grade onwards (like homeschooling, except I learned myself) my days were pretty exactly like they are right now: wake up - eat - work in my room - work out or run - back to the room for online socializing and entertainment - bed.
+Since I did independent study from tenth grade onwards (like homeschooling, except I learned myself) my days were pretty much exactly like they are right now: wake up - eat - work in my room - work out or run - back to the room for online socializing and entertainment - bed.
 It’s uncanny, really.

     - This also has the benefit of giving me access to beautiful nature (pictured above) just a 10-minute walk away.
 I’m not taking it for granted - in fact, it’s really the only way I’m staying sane right now.